 Wind may happen all year long, but it still poses a threat.
 A cold burst of wind is enough to knock you off your ladder, or leave you unsteady enough to fall.
 Winter wind can be a very, very dangerous thing.

 In the end, it is always best to leave your roof to the professional.
-Watch out for roof dangers in the winter and if you need roofing services, call Thompson Roofing & Siding at (573) 789-8367 and let our professionals handle them.
+Watch out for roof dangers in the winter and if you need roofing services, call Thompson Roofing & Reconstruction at (573) 789-8367 and let our professionals handle them.